Zip Water

-Zip Industries is a privately owned Australian business founded by Michael Crouch AC.
+Zip Water is owned by Culligan Water International.
 It manufactures and sells instant boiling water systems.
 Their manufactured products are currently sold in more than seventy countries, with uses in kitchens, hospitals, universities, schools, and homes.

 In the United Kingdom, Zip has customer service offices in London, Birmingham, Manchester and Dereham, warehousing in Dereham and a manufacturing facility in Southport, Merseyside.
 In New Zealand, Zip trades under the brand name of Zenith Heaters, with a customer service office in Auckland.
 Zip distributors are located in Europe (Germany), South Africa, mainland China, Hong Kong, Singapore, Philippines, Cyprus, Taiwan and Thailand.

+The company manufactures water dispensing systems for residential and commercial markets.
+Following its expansion, it diversified into water chillers and commercial boiling units.

 Early history

 Zip began manufacturing and marketing water design systems in Australia from about 1947.
 Prior to 1962, the company focused primarily on water heaters for kitchens and hot water heaters for bathrooms.

 An early Zip innovation was a manually operated over-sink boiling water heater with a "ready whistle" and automatic cut-off, which became a popular fixture in Australian restaurants and community kitchens during the 1950s and 1960s.
 The company was acquired by Crouch in 1962.

 In 1991, Zip Heaters (UK) Limited was formed to take over UK distribution, and a distributor for Europe, based in Germany, was appointed in 2002.
 More recently, distributors were appointed in China and a Zip company, Zenith Heaters, became responsible for distribution in New Zealand.

 In August 2017, Zip Water was acquired by the United States-based firm Culligan International.